 Liberty Global's reported environmental data follows the World Resources Institute and World Business Council on Sustainable Development's GHG Protocol Corporate Standard, using the operational control approach.
-This covers all global operations, including Virgin Media, Ziggo, operations under the UPC brand, Unitymedia, Telenet, VTR, and Liberty Puerto Rico.
-We have reported 100% of the emissions from Telenet (Belgium) and Liberty Puerto Rico, in which we had ownership interests of 56.9% and 60.0%, respectively, as of December 31, 2015.
+This covers our global operations, including Virgin Media, operations under the UPC brand, Unitymedia, Telenet, VTR and Liberty Puerto Rico.
+We have reported 100% of the emissions from Telenet and Liberty Puerto Rico, in which we had ownership interests of 57.4% and 60.0%, respectively, as of December 31, 2016..
 Emissions from businesses in which we have non-controlling equity stakes are not included within our reported figures.